sfigg/commercialization-public/manufacture/iot/add-a-driver-to-an-image.md

    You can also use your own IoT Core driver, so long as it doesn't conflict with the existing Board Support Package (BSP).

--  Copy each of the files: gpiokmdfdemo.sys and gpiokmdfdemo.inf into a test folder, for example, C:\gpiokmdfdemo\.
+-  Copy the file, wdfsimple.sys, into a test folder, for example, C:\wdfsimple\.

 ## <span id="Build_a_package_for_your_driver"></span><span id="build_a_package_for_your_driver"></span><span id="BUILD_A_PACKAGE_FOR_YOUR_DRIVER"></span>Build a package for your driver